Roman-Rice-Engineering/RW_Engineering/README.md

+# RW_Engineering

-This is the repository for the RW-Engineering website!
+This is the repository for my original blogging website, written in python using the Django framework.